Davi1234567891099/weather-api/README.md

 ---

-You need postgresql database installed to use this api.
+You need postgresql database installed to run this application.

 ## This api uses:
 - Flyway for migrations